DanielJDufour/run-js/README.md

 In other words, you can only call a function that accepts numbers, string, arrays, and object.
 You can't pass a function as a parameter.
 ## stateless
-For security reasons, run-js doesn't keep a JavaScript process running the background.
+For security reasons, run-js doesn't keep a JavaScript process running in the background.
 Therefore, you can't chain JavaScript function calls.

 # support